BestTimesToVisit.com Logo

 food

-Venture into the bustling town of Aguas Calientes for a culinary adventure.
+Venture into the bustling town of Aguas Calientes for a culinary exploration.
 Seek out a local 'menu del día' at a small, family-run restaurant for authentic Peruvian flavors like Lomo Saltado or Aji de Gallina at a fraction of the tourist prices.

-Gardens of the Mandor Waterfalls
+Visit the Mandor Waterfalls

 nature